 - You are allowed at least 15 minutes per visit unless:

-a.
-You or your visitors violate any Jail rules.
+- You or your visitors violate any Jail rules

-b.
-Your visitor(s) arrive less than 15 minutes before the end of the visiting period.
-(The visit counts as one of your weekly visits.)
+- Your visitor(s) arrive less than 15 minutes before the end of the visiting period.

 - Visitors must be signed in no later than 15 minutes prior to the end of the visitation period.